yeshua453/website/docs/controls/appbar.md

 The primary `Control` displayed in the app bar.
 Typically a [`Text`](text) control that contains a description of the current contents of the app.

-### `center_title`

-Whether the title should be centered.
-Default is `False`.

-### `actions`

-A list of `Control`s to display in a row after the title control.

-Typically these controls are [`IconButtons`](iconbutton) representing common operations.
-For less common operations, consider using a [`PopupMenuButton`](popupmenubutton) as the last action.

 ### `toolbar_height`

 Defines the height of the toolbar component of an AppBar.
 By default, the value of `toolbar_height` is `56.0`.

-### `color`

-The default color for Text and Icons within the app bar.
-Default color is defined by current theme.

-### `bgcolor`

-The fill color to use for an AppBar.
-Default color is defined by current theme.

-### `elevation`

-This property controls the size of the shadow below the app bar.
-Default value is 4.

-Note: This effect is only visible when using the Material 2 design (when `Theme.use_material3=False`).

-### `automatically_imply_leading`

-Controls whether we should try to imply the leading widget if null.

-If `True` and `leading` is null, automatically try to deduce what the leading widget should be.
-If `False` and `leading` is null, leading space is given to title.
-If leading widget is not null, this parameter has no effect.